jaffster595/DB-Auto-Org-Chart/README.md

 - ~~Create a logging function to record the outcome of each daily API update.~~ DONE
 - ~~Create detailed instructions for the readme.md~~ DONE
 - ~~Add a /config/ route for intial setup (upload a logo, changing header text, page name, update time, update frequency, refresh now, colour scheme and theme etc).~~ DONE
+- ~~Add more navigation options such as fit to screen, collapse all, expand all etc.~~ DONE
-- Add an options panel for the user to customise the view (colours, depth, font size, card layout etc).
+- Add an 'options' panel for the user to customise the view (colours, depth, font size, card layout etc).
 - Make the contact pop-out window to the right more visually appealing.
 - The final level of each department to appear vertically rather than horizontally, to reclaim some page width.
 - Build a docker image for convenience.
-- Add more navigation options such as fit to screen, collapse all, expand all etc.
-- Create an 'installer' script which will generate the .env file.
+- Create an 'installer' script which will automatically run through the process of setting up Graph API and/or App Service using Powershell.
 - Import employee photos from Graph API, cached locally, failback to current icon if no image found.
 - Option to export a high quality PDF of the entire collapsed Org Chart.
 - Add statistics box/page which shows headcount trends over time, average team sizes by level, department distribution etc